shakilmith/documentaion/spring-boot/data-store/h2/index.md

 ```

-<b>spring.h2.console.enabled=true</b> this propery will enable the h2 database in localhsot.
+<b>spring.h2.console.enabled=true</b> this property will enable the h2 database in localhost.

 5. Now run your application and open your favourite web browser and invoke the url:

-http://localhost:8080/h2-console You will now immediately see the follwing window
+http://localhost:8080/h2-console You will now immediately see the following window

 ![alt text](./img-2.jpg)